Qirall79/walidbook-client/README.md

 ## Demo

-The app is live here: https://qirall79.github.io/walidbook-client/
+The app is live here: https://qirall79.github.io/walidbook-client/ (it might take some time to start as the api is hosted in a free hosting).

 ## Technologies Used